Blue Owl Capital Inc. (OWL) Shares Up Despite Recent Market Volatility

-Blue Owl Capital Inc. (NYSE: OWL)’s stock price has increased by 0.09 compared to its previous closing price of 11.06.
-Nevertheless, the company has seen a 3.26% surge in its stock price over the last five trading sessions.
+Blue Owl Capital Inc. (NYSE: OWL)’s stock price has increased by 0.64 compared to its previous closing price of 11.01.
+However, the company has seen a gain of 0.73% in its stock price over the last five trading days.
 Barron’s reported on 08/04/22 that Blue Owl Stock Is Higher as Earnings Beat Forecasts

 Is It Worth Investing in Blue Owl Capital Inc. (NYSE: OWL) Right Now?

-Analysts have mixed views on the stock, with 8 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”
+There are mixed opinions on the stock, with 8 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Blue Owl Capital Inc. (OWL) is $15.39, which is $4.46 above the current market price.
-The public float for OWL is 428.22M, and currently, short sellers hold a 5.33% ratio of that float.
-The average trading volume of OWL on March 30, 2023 was 3.82M shares.
+The average price estimated by analysts for OWL is $15.39, which is $4.28 above than the current price.
+The public float for OWL is 428.22M, and at present, short sellers hold a 5.33% of that float.
+The average trading volume of OWL on April 03, 2023 was 3.90M shares.

 OWL’s Market Performance

-The stock of Blue Owl Capital Inc. (OWL) has seen a 3.26% increase in the past week, with a -10.29% drop in the past month, and a 5.03% gain in the past quarter.
-The volatility ratio for the week is 2.88%, and the volatility levels for the past 30 days are at 4.41% for OWL.
-The simple moving average for the last 20 days is -1.12% for OWL stock, with a simple moving average of -0.79% for the last 200 days.
+OWL stock saw a decrease of 0.73% in the past week, with a monthly decline of -9.55% and a quarterly a decrease of 3.84%.
+The volatility ratio for the week is 2.86%, and the volatility levels for the last 30 days are 4.51% for Blue Owl Capital Inc. (OWL).
+The simple moving average for the last 20 days is 0.12% for OWL stock, with a simple moving average of -0.72% for the last 200 days.

 Analysts’ Opinion of OWL